sisterai/estate-assistant-system/README.md

 - The feedback loop allows the AI to learn from user interactions and refine its recommendations.
 - If the user is not satisfied with the AI's response, they can give a thumbs down rating, and the backend API will tweak the experts selection process (i.e. the weights of the experts) to improve the model's performance.

+It also uses the **Clusters** approach to group similar properties together, allowing the AI to provide more relevant recommendations based on user preferences.
+Moreover, under the hood, Pinecone queries also use **kMeans & kNN (k-Nearest Neighbors)** techniques to find the most similar properties based on user input.

 In short, **EstateWise** uses the following AI techniques:

 - **Retrieval-Augmented Generation (RAG)**: Combines retrieval and generation for accurate responses.
 - **Mixture of Experts (MoE)**: Dynamically selects specialized sub-models for improved performance.
 - **Feedback Loop and Reinforcement Learning**: Users can rate responses, allowing the AI to learn and adapt over time.
+- **kNN, kMeans, and Clusters**: Groups similar properties and uses k-Nearest Neighbors for efficient retrieval.

 ## Features